jstitch/MambuPy/docs/source/mambu_rest_v2.rst

 MambuStruct
 +++++++++++

-If you recall how MambuPy v1 works, :py:class:`MambuPy.rest.mambustruct.MambuStruct` is a fundamental class for it.
+:py:class:`MambuPy.api.mambustruct.MambuStruct` is a fundamental class for Mambu Entities functionality.

-v2 also has a :py:class:`MambuPy.api.mambustruct.MambuStruct`, but
-what v1 did in a single class, v2 does in several ones, organized in a more ordered fashion.
+v2 sues several classes, organized in an ordered fashion.

 The real father of all MambuPy v2 classes is :py:class:`MambuPy.api.classes.MambuMapObj`, which implements